-Serve with brown rice for dinner or with toothpicks as a tasty appetizer at your next party!
+Serve over rice for dinner or with toothpicks as a tasty appetizer at your next party!

 - The flavors are outrageously good.
 These Korean beef meatballs are hand rolled, homemade, beef meatballs loaded with Korean flavors and cooked in a Korean inspired sauce.
 Ingredients that are typically used in Korean cooking include soy sauce, ginger, garlic and green onion – and the gangs all here in these meatballs!